Treats high blood pressure and fluid retention (edema). This medicine is a diuretic (water pill).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, diabetes, gout, pancreatitis, or lupus.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease or heart failure, high cholesterol, diabetes, gout, trouble urinating, or lupus.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: